daattali/beautiful-jekyll/capstone/faq.md

 #### 5. Will the students sign a non-disclosure agreement?

 We offer a standard UBC NDA that we can share with interested organizations.
-Contact us at `sthg_capstone@sthg.ubc.ca`.
+Contact us at `capstone-mds@science.ubc.ca`.

 #### 6. Can the proposed project be "solved"?